3D Modeling and Design Certificate of Achievement

 At the completion of this program, students will be able to:

-- Read and interpret blueprints, design documents, and project specifications to gain meaningful information
+- Produce, read, and interpret two and three-dimensional design drawings, documents, and project specifications to gain meaningful information.